 Over the years, I came to a safe and concrete conclusion what makes a burger A BURGER is not the patty but rather all the fix ins (fixings? – I do have a hard time remembering this nuance of beautiful English language, so correct me if I am wrong) and how your serve the burger.
 And I have plenty of my own Canadian Ukrainian hacks, a bit unique for locals, on how I serve the burger for my family.

 The best burger is a beef burger, in my humble opinion.
 A few weeks ago, we invited 2 families with small children for a Saturday night dinner.
-Me an Alex went out to the nearest grocery store (side note: therapy sessions do pay off along with healthy pumpkin oatmeal cookies) and stocked up on sirloin beef and turkey patties, sliced cheese, brioche and whole wheat buns, sliced pickles and veggies.
+Me an Alex went out to the nearest grocery store and stocked up on sirloin beef and turkey patties, sliced cheese, brioche and whole wheat buns, sliced pickles and veggies.
 We fed 6 kids and 6 adults, shared a small cheesecake and to-die-for Nanaimo bars (healthier but can’t remember the name – starts with “W”), and played our favourite game.
 As my friend, Christie, said “I feel like we know each other long enough now” as she was placing her store-bought dessert in the fridge, and I was pulling out frozen patties for the grill.
 Our get together meals used to be only from scratch for like 5 years, however now I am OK with enjoying a store made dinner sometimes for a bazillion of reasons I have mentioned before.

-On other occasions, I prefer to make my own burger patties, and more often than not they turn out to be veggie burgers (hello, black bean zucchini burger).
-Because like I said, it is not the patty that makes the burger (well, it does an it does not) and the boys are a living proof.
+On other occasions, I prefer to make my own burger patties, and more often than not they turn out to be veggie burgers (hello, black bean zucchini burger) or half veggie burgers (hi, healthy salmon burger recipe).
+Because like I said, it is not the patty that makes the burger (well, it does and it does not) and the boys are a living proof.
 My kids do not like sweet potatoes (like at all) but throw them a sweet potato burger with cheese, BBQ sauce and even arugula – and I’m watching the magic unfold.

 My super easy sweet potato burger patties consist of cooked sweet potato, eggs, flour, breadcrumbs and clean eating BBQ sauce.
 I can imagine you can replace eggs with a flax egg.
 I used gluten free flour because I had a package that needs to be used.
 On its own it tastes very bean-y because it is made with chickpeas, but in a burger patty the taste is lost; feel free to use spelt or whole wheat flour.
 I had a jar of Panko breadcrumbs from Christmas; feel free to use any whole wheat breadcrumbs.